whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 Also note that for `STRING` types you **must** use `args->fn_malloc` function to allocate the returned values.

-Note how _internally_ in your UDF you can use whatever allocator you want, so the `testfunc_init()` example above is correct even though it uses `malloc()` directly.
+Note how *internally* in your UDF you can use whatever allocator you want, so the `testfunc_init()` example above is correct even though it uses `malloc()` directly.
 You manage that pointer yourself, it gets freed up using a matching `free()` call, and all is well.
-However, the _returned_ strings values will be managed by Sphinx, and we have our own allocator.
+However, the *returned* strings values will be managed by Sphinx, and we have our own allocator.
 So for the return values specifically, you need to use it too.

-### UDF call batching
+### UDF Call Batching

 Since v.3.3 Sphinx supports two types of the “main” UDF call with a numeric return type: